 The rest will be historic, with hopefully some fun laced throughout.

 Reworked on the Blockchain, our SecureX offerings are now repurposed, no longer targeted at the smaller B2B marketplace, now addressing a much larger, significantly more altruistic, community-wide audience.
-This is where global impositions such as Covid have created a wakeup call, where awareness has expanded so very much that many members of a given community (each type of community institution is identified as a different SecureX Domain) are questioning the integrity of their foundational institutions.
+This is where global impositions such as Covid have created a wakeup call, where awareness has expanded so very much that many members of a given institution (each type of community institution is identified as a different SecureX Domain) are questioning the integrity of their very foundations ~ the rules and laurels upon which they were originally built and have been resting.
 It is here that we have arrived with underpinning solutions for rebuilding those institutions or the rapidly morphing versions thereof.

-The pristine beauty of our business model is that we will offer participation in the building of the altruistic keys for a given Domain Trust to the benevolent, former institutional champions rebirthing that domain.
-But we will guide the rebirth such that it will have no malevolence, nor any opportunity for it to ever occur.
+The pristine beauty of our business model is that we will offer participation in the building of the altruistic keys for a given Domain Trust to the benevolent, former stakeholder champions of that institution in the rebirthing of their industry/institution, should they be interested.
+Using their various allotments of the SECX token, their consensus will guide the rebirthed systems in perpetuity.
+And we will steer those rebirths such that they can have no malevolence, nor any opportunity for it to ever occur.

 Yes, the scope of our proposition is unimaginably large.
 Yet, never in the history of this epoch has the need been more recognized, desired and realizable.

 The past few months have been a whirlwind of right place, right time maneuvering.
-We formed an LLC in Wyoming, where laws are so far most favorable for Blockchain and the related fuel of Cryptocurrencies, secured the SecureX Domains (assets) for the LLC, initiated token-based ownership of the LLC via an Etherium smart contract for issuance of 33M SECX tokens, assembled a rock-star Team of expert director talent, and are now intentionally grass-roots raising Friends & Family contributions in order to fulfill the requirements of an Initial Exchange Offering (IEO).
+We formed an LLC in Wyoming, where laws are so far most favorable for Blockchain and the related fuel of Cryptocurrencies for US-based companies, secured the SecureX Domains (assets) for the LLC, initiated token-based ownership of the LLC via an Etherium smart contract for issuance of 33M SECX tokens, assembled a rock-star Team of expert director talent, have been intentionally grass-roots raising Friends & Family contributions to get started, and will soon begin a Crowd Source funding project to continue raising important funds for our tech-stack build.

 If you are reading this it is because you were given this direct link on our website.
 It is intentionally hidden from normal navigation, and was specifically prepared to give a timely overview to folks considering joining our collaborative movement to help us imagine, create, manifest, manage and/or fund it.
 You were hand picked because we know that you know the cusp where humanity is now poised, and the value you can bring to our momentous effort.